-- 2. The lead applicant should obtain prior consent of parties concerned if they are referred to in the application form. - 3.
-Where an application is successful, the lead applicant (and industry co-applicant for collaborative projects) will enter into a project agreement with the Government of the Hong Kong Special Administrative Region ('the Government') and is required to comply with the terms and conditions therein, including monitoring project progress and expenditure, submission of reports and audited accounts, etc.
+- 1. The lead applicant must be an organisation and be either - - (a) an R&D Centre; or - (b) a designated local public research institute2. - 2.
+The lead applicant should obtain prior consent of parties concerned if they are referred to in the application form. - 3.
+Where an application is successful, the lead applicant (and industry co-applicant for collaborative projects) will enter into a project agreement with the Government and is required to comply with the terms and conditions therein, including monitoring project progress and expenditure, submission of reports and audited accounts, etc.